ibm-cloud-docs/vpc/instance_metadata_vpc_use_trusted_profiles.md

 4. Configure a floating IP so that you can ping the virtual servers over the floating IP address and SSH into them.

 5. Create a trusted profile.
-For more information, see [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile&interface=ui).
+For more information, see [Establishing trust with compute resources](/docs/account?topic=account-create-trusted-profile&interface=ui#create-profile-compute-ui).

 ## IAM authorizations for linking trusted profiles
 {: #imd-iam-auth}